That uncomfortable feeling in your stomach. The pounding in your head. The sinking feeling that you went overboard.

 - Ask yourself: Do I Need this or Do I Want this?
-I don’t like asking “Does this spark joy?” or “Does this bless my home?” when talking about things you are buying.
-It’s great for getting rid of things but when we are buying things than the answer to both those questions is usually a resounding Yes!
-The problem is when we have things that we need (or want) that we can’t afford.
-We can’t stay in our budget and spark joy.
+I don’t like asking, “Does this spark joy?” or “Does this bless my home?” when talking about things you are buying.
+It’s great for getting rid of things, but when we buy something, the answer to both those questions is usually a resounding Yes!
+When we have things that we need (or want) we can’t afford, then that is a problem.
+We can’t stay within our budget and spark joy.
 If you could do that, you wouldn’t be reading this post.
-Its important to differentiate between a need and a want.
-We can buy things that we want- we just have to make sure that we recognize that it is in fact a want and not a need.
+It’s important to differentiate between a need and a want.
+We can buy things that we want- we have to make sure that we recognize that it is, in fact, a want and not a need.

 - Ask yourself: Why do I Need this or Want this?
-There are many things that we buy that fill a need or a want- but sometimes we lie to ourselves about what that reason is.
-Is it because you have no clothes to wear that you bought that new top or is it because you are dreading a holiday party so you want something to wear that will make you feel pretty?
-Is it because your kid needs to read more so they don’t fall behind in school or is it because you like watching your kids face light up when you give them something special?
-Is it because you need to give your sister a holiday gift or is it because you know she is going through a hard time so you want to give her something extra special this year?
-Do I need that vase or do I want to be the kind of person who has a statement vase in their living room?
+We buy many things that fill a need or a want- but sometimes we lie to ourselves about what that reason is.
+Is it because you have no clothes to wear that you bought that new top or is it because you dread a holiday party, so you want something to wear that will make you feel pretty?
+Is it because your kid needs to read more so they don’t fall behind in school, or is it because you like watching your kid’s face light up when you give them something special?
+Is it because you need to give your sister a holiday gift, or is it because you know she is going through a hard time, so you want to give her something extra particular this year?
+Do I need that vase, or do I want to be the kind of person who has a statement vase in their living room?
 Remember: there are no right or wrong answers to these questions.
-All of these are valid reasons to purchase something- but when you get to the “why” of it you can solidify for yourself what you really need or want.
+All of these are valid reasons to purchase something- but when you get to the “why” of it, you can solidify for yourself what you really need or want.

 - Ask yourself: Would I buy this if it’s not on sale?
-If there was no deal- would you have gone out and bought it anyways?
-For example, diapers you would have bought even if it wasn’t on sale.
-Maybe even a sweater you would have purchased full price.
+If there was no deal- would you have gone out and bought it anyway?
+For example, diapers you would have purchased even if it wasn’t on sale.
+Maybe even a sweater you would have bought at full price.
 But would you have bought this particular item if it wasn’t on sale?
 Or did you buy it because it was “just $5”?

 These questions can help you clarify which items you need and which items should be returned.
 Keep on doing this with every item until you are once again under your budget.

-Really you should get into the habit of asking yourself these questions BEFORE you actually buy the item.
+You should get into the habit of asking yourself these questions BEFORE you buy the item.

 How My Friday Went Down

-This is how it looked for me on Friday.
+The following is how it looked for me on Friday.
 I got an email from Old Navy about their $1 fuzzy socks.
-That is super cheap and I love fuzzy socks.
+That is super cheap, and I love fuzzy socks.
 So I put them into my cart.
 Then I got to thinking.

-This I not a need, this is a want.
-Although I am not in a position to spend a lot of money on “wants” right now I can technically afford the $4 total to buy everyone in my family socks.
+This I, not a need; this is a want.
+Although I cannot spend a lot of money on “wants” right now, I can technically afford the $4 total to buy everyone in my family socks.
 But then it got real.
 Why did I want this?
-Once I was honest with myself I realized that I wanted the socks because it would be so cute for all of us to have matching socks and take a cute picture together.
+Once I was honest with myself, I realized that I wanted the socks because it would be cute to have matching socks and take cute pictures together.
 It would be fun.

-I was getting caught up in the moment because Old Navy was offering free shipping which they don’t usually do.
-So if I changed my mind later it would be too late.
-Once I went through all those questions I realized it wasn’t worth the money to buy the socks.
+I was getting caught up in the moment because Old Navy was offering free shipping, which they don’t usually do.
+So if I changed my mind later, it would be too late.
+Once I went through all those questions, I realized it wasn’t worth buying the socks.
 The point isn’t that it was only $4.
-The same thought process would work whether it was $4, $40 or $400.
-It’s not worth the money no matter how cheap it is.
+The same thought process would work, whether it was $4, $40, or $400.
+It’s not worth the money, no matter how cheap it is.
 I didn’t buy the socks.

 Still not working?